 The U.S. District Court for the Western District of Washington continues to closely monitor the national, state, and local responses to the Coronavirus Disease (COVID-19) and is following guidance provided by the Administrative Office of the United States Courts (AO), the Centers for Disease Control and Prevention (CDC), and state and local health officials.
-Court operations within the Western District of Washington are currently governed by General Order 18-20, General Order 17-20, General Order 15-20, General Order 14-20, General Order 13-20, General Order 12-20, General Order 11-20, General Order 10-20, General Order 09-20, General Order 08-20, General Order 07-20, General Order 04-20, General Order 03-20 and General Order 02-20.
+Court operations within the Western District of Washington are currently governed by General Order 13-21, General Order 11-21, General Order 10-21, General Order 09-21, General Order 06-21, General Order 04-21, General Order 18-20, General Order 17-20, General Order 15-20, General Order 14-20, General Order 13-20, General Order 12-20, General Order 11-20, General Order 10-20, General Order 09-20, General Order 08-20, General Order 07-20, General Order 04-20, General Order 03-20 and General Order 02-20.
 We will continue to post updates to general court operations to this website.

 Criminal and Civil Hearings

-For all necessary criminal hearings set in accordance with GO 03-20, the public will be permitted access to the hearing using the Court’s teleconference line, as available.
+Public access connection information for hearings and trials will be provided on the Court's public website, as available.
 Members of the public and media are strictly prohibited from recording or broadcasting any hearing, in whole or in part, in any fashion, and must mute their phones for the entirety of the hearing.

-Attorneys will be sent WebEx connection information for their hearings.
-Please see Remote Hearing Information for Attorneys for WebEx instructions and training information.
+Attorneys will be sent Zoom connection information for their hearings.
+Please see Remote Hearing Information for Attorneys for Zoom instructions and training information.

 Public Access to the Courthouse

-Courthouse lobbies will remain open for the public to use drop boxes to deposit documents for filing and payments for the District Clerk's Office.
-Individuals may enter the courthouses to conduct official business provided they have scheduled appointments or notifications to do so.
-Memebers of the public who wish to view a criminal proceeding or trial will be directed to the Court's website to access video streaming of those proceedings.
+As of June 30, 2021, the Courthouses are open to the public.
+Lobby drop boxes to deposit documents for filing and payments for the District Clerk's Office remain available.
+Members of the public who wish to view a criminal proceeding or trial will be directed to the Court's website to access video streaming of those proceedings.

 Bureau of Prisons / FDC SeaTac COVID-19 pandemic response documents are available here.